Football Overloaded Defense

 What is an Overloaded Defense in Football?

 An overloaded defense in football is a defensive alignment in which most of the defenders will be blitzing the offense when the ball is snapped rather than dropping back into coverage to defend against the passing game.
-Usually, only three defensive players drop back into pass coverage to cover the deep areas of the field in case of a deep pass.
+Usually, in an overloaded defensive formation, only three defensive players drop back into pass coverage to cover the deep areas of the field in case of a deep pass.
 The rest of the players on the defense will be rushing the line of scrimmage to stuff the running back or sack the quarterback.

-This defensive strategy is known as 'overload' due to the amount of defensive players rushing the line of scrimmage.
+This defensive strategy is known as “overload” due to the number of defensive players rushing the line of scrimmage.
 Using this strategy, the amount of players on the defense will outnumber the amount of players on the offense at the line of scrimmage, allowing for rushers to get around possible blockers.
 The offense can counter the overload defense by having extra blockers around the line of scrimmage or passing the ball very quickly after the snap.

 Overloaded Defense Strategy